For big data problems, you need a big solution. Fortunately, this solution does not have to be restricted to an ArcGIS workspace.

-With much of Marco Commander's functionality geared towards Spatial Data Discovery and Spatial Data Inventory, the tools included in this application allow spatial data details to be gathered that are not likely acquired by common Knowledge Management software.
+With much of Marco Commander for Pro's functionality geared towards Spatial Data Discovery and Spatial Data Inventory, the tools included in this application allow spatial data details to be gathered that are not likely acquired by common Knowledge Management software.

 To name a few, these attributes include:

-Full Path to ArcGIS Map Document, Layer File, File Geodatabase, Folder, ArcSDE, etc.
+Full Path to ArcGIS Pro Map Project (.aprx), Layer File (.lyrx), File Geodatabase, Folder, etc.

 Date of Creation, Modification, and Last Access

 Spatial Reference and Extents of Dataset

 Spatial Reference and Extents of Bookmarks and Data Frames